South Carolina HurricaneWatch

 Hurricane Storm Surge Network

-In addition to the real-time network, the USGS-SCWSC, in cooperation with the U.S. Army Corps of Engineers – Charleston District and the South Carolina Department of Transportation, established a hurricane storm-surge monitoring network for South Carolina.
-The network is designed for a cost effective and time-efficient monitoring of hurricane storm surge and is only activated in the event of an approaching hurricane.
-Currently (2011), the hurricane storm-surge network consists of 22 sites distributed along the South Carolina coast with an additional 17 sites to be installed in 2011.
+In addition to the real-time network, the USGS-SAWSC, in cooperation with the U.S. Army Corps of Engineers – Charleston District and the South Carolina Department of Transportation, established a hurricane storm-tide monitoring network for South Carolina.
+The network is designed for a cost effective and time-efficient monitoring of hurricane storm tide and is only activated in the event of an approaching hurricane.
+Currently (2015), the hurricane storm-tide network consists of 72 sites distributed along the South Carolina coast.
 At each site, a bracket for a water-level sensor has been attached to a permanent structure, such as a bridge abutment or pier.
 In addition, some sites include a bracket for a barometric pressure sensor.
 The elevation of the water-level sensor bracket has been determined by differential leveling to a benchmark of known elevation.
-In the event of a storm, the sensors are attached to the bracket and the timing, duration, and magnitude of the storm surge is recorded.
+In the event of a storm, the sensors are attached to the bracket and the timing, duration, and magnitude of the storm tide is recorded.
 Upon retrieval of the sensors, the water-level data are easily adjusted to mean sea level because the bracket elevations were previously determined.
-The storm-surge data is then able to be quickly disseminated to interested agencies and coastal resource managers.
+The storm-tide data is then able to be quickly disseminated to interested agencies and coastal resource managers.

 Temporary Deployment of Hurricane Storm Surge Sensors